Mina Price Hits $0.38 on Exchanges (MINA)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Mina launched on April 13th, 2021.
-Mina’s total supply is 1,078,457,933 coins and its circulating supply is 975,376,101 coins.
-Mina’s official website is minaprotocol.com.
+Mina’s total supply is 1,080,270,173 coins and its circulating supply is 978,260,123 coins.
+The official website for Mina is minaprotocol.com.
 Mina’s official Twitter account is @minaprotocol.
-The official message board for Mina is minaprotocol.com/blog.
 The Reddit community for Mina is https://reddit.com/r/minaprotocol and the currency’s Github account can be viewed here.
+Mina’s official message board is minaprotocol.com/blog.

-It is usually not presently possible to buy alternative cryptocurrencies such as Mina directly using US dollars.
-Investors seeking to acquire Mina should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Mina using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Mina directly using US dollars.
+Investors seeking to trade Mina should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Mina using one of the exchanges listed above.

 Receive News & Updates for Mina Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mina and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.